madsjoyce/Data-Analytics-Power-BI-Report/README.md

 ---

-# Milestone 4: Building the Customer Detail Page
+# 4: Building the Customer Detail Page

 ## Creating Headline Card Visiuals
 1. Created two rectangles and arrange them in the top left corner of the page.
 These served as the backgrounds for the card visuals.